bsorrentino/bsorrentino/_draft/plantum-meets-gpt-on-ipad.md

 ## Conclusion

-The new release of the [PlantUML App fo iPad][PlantUMLapp] with [AI] integration is still in development but I couldn't wait to share with you the first amazing outcomes. for this reason, I've realized a short [video] that contains also a fun introduction of what I call "**AI WARS**".
+The new release of the [PlantUML App fo iPad][PlantUMLapp] with [AI] integration is still in development but I couldn't wait to share with you the first amazing outcomes. for this reason, I've realized a short [video] that contains a simple but meaningful use case

 Please take a look 👀 and let me know.
 In the meanwhile, ... enjoy the [AI]🧐👋